 Over our 15-year history, we have developed an approach which makes us uniquely well-positioned to serve our clients.
 And we have the knowledge, the people and the experience to deliver innovative and trusted strategies, solutions and services.

 Douwe expresses it this way, "We are a team with a mission.
 We live for the idea that there is still a whole collaborative dimension to digitization that we want to continue discovering and sharing with our clients.
 Collaboration, and not centralization, will be vital to ensure that digitization scales and keeps on working in everybody's favour.
 The value for customers in the long-run is far better served by decentralization of data."

 "At INNOPAY we are very active in identifying where collaboration brings the next level of growth into digital services.
 Data sharing is definitely the 'next big thing'.
 I'm confident that we are ahead of the wave and able to identify new trends and opportunities.
 And I'm very proud of our team which is determined to make a difference for our clients."

 As Vincent concludes, "Our team has very diverse skills and huge commitment to developing new ideas.
 They create the type of energy which is essential to inspire innovation, and this enables us to develop new solutions for our clients which only recently seemed impossible".

 Everything Transaction – coming to all good bookshops in November

 And finally, the book.
-"Everything Transaction" has been authored by Douwe, Shikko and INNOPAY Founder Chiel Liezenberg and reveals many of our insights and experiences across a wide range of topics such as the impact of digitalisation, the growth of the transactional ecosystem, the commercial opportunities presented by data sharing, and the benefits of decentralisation.
+"Everything Transaction" has been authored by Douwe, Shikko and INNOPAY Founder Chiel Liezenberg and reveals many of our insights and experiences across a wide range of topics such as the impact of digitalization, the growth of the transactional ecosystem, the commercial opportunities presented by data sharing, and the benefits of decentralization.